Overview of Botulinum Neurotoxins

 Botulinum neurotoxins are naturally occurring molecules produced by Clostridium botulinum.
 Botulinum neurotoxins function as muscle relaxants, blocking muscle hyperactivity by preventing acetylcholine release, a neurotransmitter that is essential for muscle contraction, from nerve cells.

-Most approved botulinum neurotoxin products are derived from Botulinum Neurotoxin Serotype A (BoNT/A).
-Further regulatory approvals expanded the range of applications of botulinum neurotoxins to include cervical dystonia and various conditions associated with muscle spasms as well as aesthetic applications to achieve desired outcomes.
-Commercially available botulinum neurotoxins have been served as an attractive therapeutic treatment modality with a favorable safety profile.
+Most approved botulinum neurotoxin products are derived from botulinum neurotoxin serotype A (BoNT/A).
+Regulatory approvals expanded the range of applications of botulinum neurotoxins to include cervical dystonia and various conditions associated with muscle spasms as well as aesthetic applications to achieve desired outcomes.
+Commercially available botulinum neurotoxins have been an attractive therapeutic treatment modality with a favorable safety profile.

 While these products have been effective, in the absence of other treatment alternatives, they have certain limitations.
 They have the disadvantage of a slow onset of efficacy that typically takes approximately three to seven days.
 In addition, the long duration of action of these products leads to long-term muscle immobilization, which can result in muscle atrophy and muscle weakness.
 These attributes are not ideal for acute indications that require faster rehabilitation, quick reduction of musculoskeletal pain, and faster recovery of normal function.